transport-data/portal/frontend/md/terms-and-conditions/terms-and-conditions.md

 You must provide appropriate credit, a link to the license, and indicate if changes were made.
 You may do so in any reasonable manner but not in any way that suggests the licensor endorses you or your use.

+#### 3.3.
+Submission and Management of Metadata

+By submitting, registering or publishing a dataset on the Portal, you confirm that you are authorized to provide the associated metadata and grant the Transport Data Commons the right to host, reproduce, display and maintain that metadata as part of the Portal.

+To improve data quality, consistency, discoverability and compliance with TDC metadata standards, TDC may review and modify metadata _without_ obtaining the data provider’s prior approval or contacting the provider before each modification.

 ### 4\.
 Intellectual Property Rights

 Except for the open data, all content, features, and functionality on the Portal—including but not limited to text, graphics, logos, and software—are the exclusive property of Transport Data Commons Initiative, the members of the initiative  or its licensors and are protected by intellectual property laws.